Penguin (character): Silver Age

 Born Oswald Chesterfield Cobblepot, the Penguin was bullied as a child for his short stature, weight, way of walking, and beak-like nose.
-Several stories relate that he was forced, as a child, to always carry an umbrella by his overprotective mother due to his father dying of bronchial pneumonia from refusing to take one while going out in the rain.
+Several stories relate that he was forced, as a child, to always carry an umbrella by his overprotective mother due to his father dying of pneumonia from refusing to take one while going out in the rain.
 His parents owned a bird shop, where Cobblepot spent most of his time with the birds, seeing them as his only friends, and lavishing them with attention.
 His love of birds would eventually lead him to study ornithology in college – only to find out that he knew more about birds than most of his professors did.
 In some versions, Cobblepot turns to crime after his mother dies and the bird shop, along with all of her birds, is repossessed to pay her debts.

 Penguin's first fight with Batman and Robin occurred when he was behind a series of thefts and left behind eggs as clues.
-Batman and Robin tracked Penguin down and his egg clue proved to be his undoing when he got bitten by a baby alligator that hatched from one of the eggs.
+Penguin's egg clue proved to be his undoing when he got bitten by a baby alligator that hatched from one of the eggs.
 The injury Penguin got from the alligator caused him to briefly retire from crime.
 After being mocked by other criminals, Penguin began to plague Batman again by committing bird-related crimes.
 He was foiled by Batman and Robin.
 Penguin tricked Batman into planning his next robbery by planting bugged umbrellas around Gotham City.
 He was foiled by Batman and Robin.

 Andrew Helm used his Corti-Conscious Machine to manipulate Penguin, Captain Cold, Mirror Master, and Shark into battling the Justice League.

 Penguin collaborated with Joker and Riddler into turning Batman into some type of Bat-Hulk using an experimental gas.
 Metamorpho helped to restore Batman to normal and they apprehended all three criminals.
 At the time when Penguin was robbing a bird sanctuary in Metropolis, he nearly gets killed due to Catwoman's plot that involved her hypnotizing Lois Lane into attacking him only for it to be averted thanks to Superman's intervention.

 Penguin gathered his gang and armed them with weapons from the future to combat modern crime-fighting technology.
 While most of these plots were foiled by Batman and Robin, Penguin was knocked out by Alfred Pennyworth.